Can You Eat Spicy Food When Pregnant? Risks And Tips

 Spicy foods do not affect the mother or the fetus inherently.
 Nevertheless, they may increase the risk of certain common conditions in the mother.

 • Indigestion: It is a common discomfort among pregnant women, especially in the later stages of gestation.
-Spices may aggravate indigestion in women experiencing the condition already (3).
+Consuming excessive spices during pregnancy may aggravate indigestion in women experiencing the condition already (3).

 Spices may aggravate indigestion in pregnant women.